-The Bonneville Salt Flats in Utah is an incredible places to get married.
+The Bonneville Salt Flats in Utah is an incredible place to get married.
 A vast land of glittery salt is like nothing else in the world.
 It is even more beautiful at sunrise or sunset when the flats are flooded; Less than an inch of water covers the flats for miles and reflects the sky.
 Salt flats weddings are totally gorgeous and unique!
 A blank canvas for your special day.

 You can obtain a Utah Marriage license from any county clerk office in Utah.
 There is no waiting time but you only have 30 days to get married after getting your license.
 Here is what you need to get the license:

 You must also have the proper officiant and 2 witnesses over 18 years old to sign the document.
 I’m an officiant if you need one!
 I just say the few sentences to legally marry you, sign your license, then we find 2 witnesses to sign.
 They could be strangers at the salt flats or other vendors if you are eloping with just the two of you.
 I’m not taking photos at that time but do record it on a GoPro video.